-At The Ontario CSA Farm, we aim to produce organic vegetables while educating the community about the importance of sustainability.
-We started our farm in Northern Ontario as the region is known for being the core of Canadian agriculture.
+CSA Farms teaches about producing organic vegetables while educating the community about the importance of sustainability.
 Many farmers raise livestock and grow their crops nearby, so we have the opportunity to meet and talk about how we can contribute to the agriculture sector.

-Additionally, we’ve developed farming practices with the guidance and support of our community members.
-We don’t promote the usage of the following:
+Additionally, farms develop practices with the guidance and support of their community members.
+Farms don’t promote the usage of the following:

 - Black Plastic Mulch